Losant/losant-docs/docs/workflows/accessing-payload-data.md

 ### Format Helpers

-Given a value, these helpers convert the values to readable formats of your choosing.
+These helpers convert a given to a different format of your choosing.

 *   ```{{format val formatStr}}```: If val is a **number**, returns the number in the [D3 format](https://github.com/d3/d3-format#locale_format) matching the formatStr parameter (default ',.6').
 If val is a [**JavaScript Date object**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date), returns the date in the [Moment.js format](http://momentjs.com/docs/#/displaying/format/) matching the formatStr parameter (default 'L LTS').
 If val is an **object**, returns the stringified object and ignores the formatStr parameter.
 For **all other formats**, val is returned as a string without mutation.
 *   ```{{lower str}}```: Returns str [converted](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toLowerCase) to all lowercase characters.